Doctor Zhivago (film): Filming

-Because the book was banned in the Soviet Union, it could not be filmed there.
 Lean's experience filming a part of Lawrence of Arabia in Spain, access to CEA Studios, and the guarantee of snow in some parts of Spain led to his choosing the country as the primary location for filming.
 However, the weather predictions failed and David Lean's team experienced Spain's warmest winter in 50 years.
 As a result, some scenes were filmed in interiors with artificial snow made with dust from a nearby marble quarry.
-The team filmed some locations with heavy snow, such as the snowy landscape in Strelnikov's train sequence, somewhere in Campo de Gómara near Soria.
+The team filmed some locations with natural heavy snow, such as the snowy landscape in Strelnikov's train sequence, somewhere in Campo de Gómara near Soria.

 Nicolas Roeg was the original director of photography and worked on some scenes but, after an argument with Lean, he left and was replaced by Freddie Young.
-The film was shot over ten months, with the entire Moscow set being built from scratch outside Madrid.
+Principal photography began on 28 December 1964, and production ended on 8 October the following year; the entire Moscow set was built from scratch outside Madrid.
 Most of the scenes covering Zhivago's and Lara's service in World War I were filmed in Soria, as was the Varykino estate.
 The "ice-palace" at Varykino was filmed in Soria as well, a house filled with frozen beeswax.
 The charge of the partisans across the frozen lake was also filmed in Spain; a cast iron sheet was placed over a dried river-bed, and fake snow (mostly marble dust) was added on top.
 Some of the winter scenes were filmed in summer with warm temperatures, sometimes of up to 25 °C (77 °F).
 Other locations include Madrid-Delicias railway station in Madrid and the Moncayo Range.
 The initial and final scenes were shot at the Aldeadávila Dam between Spain and Portugal.
 Although uncredited, most of those scenes were shot on the Portuguese side of the river, overlooking the Spanish side.

-Other winter sequences, mostly landscape scenes and Yuri's escape from the partisans, were filmed in Finland.
+Other winter sequences, mostly landscape scenes and Yuri's escape from the partisans, were filmed in Finland near Joensuu.
 Winter scenes of the family traveling to Yuriatin by rail were filmed in Canada.
 The locomotives seen in the film are Spanish locomotives like the RENFE Class 240 (ex-1400 MZA), and Strelnikov's armoured train is towed by the RENFE Class 141F Mikado locomotive.

 One train scene became notorious for the supposed fate that befell Lili Muráti, a Hungarian actress, who slipped clambering onto a moving train.
 Although she fell under the wagon, she escaped serious injury and returned to work within three weeks (and did not perish or lose a limb).
 Lean appears to have used part of her accident in the film's final cut.